 Look, it’s bad enough you think you can homeschool a neurotypical child, but a neurodiverse child?

 Now THAT’S arrogance.
 Everyone knows rigorous education and therapy is necessary to force your child to conform as much as possible.
+Even if that will never actually be a possibility, you have to keep forcing it.

 Remember #1?
 Conformity is always the goal.